Grotta di Matromania

+Mithras in the Naples Archaeological Museum; may have been found in the grotto.

 The Grotta di Matromania (or Mitromania or Matrimonio) is a large, natural cave on the east coast of the island of Capri, Italy.
 It is located near the Arco Naturale.
 The cave is approximately 27 m long, 18 m wide, and 18 m high.
 It is connected with Mithras.